benjamin-korobkin/Zombie-Escape/README.md

 After learning pygame through tutorials by KidsCanCode, I decided to flesh out his last pygame tutorial, tile-based game, into more of an actual game.
 I've added ammo, more weapons, another enemy type, level transitioning a menu screen, and other additions.

-A playable version can be downloaded on korben12.itch.io/zombie-escape
+A playable version can be downloaded on [itch.io](korben12.itch.io/zombie-escape) For Windows and Mac

 If there is sufficient demand, I will complete the rest of the levels I have planned for the game.
 However, for now I'd like to focus on learning Godot, since it's easier to publish games from that engine.